takeokunn/emacs-lsp-scheme/README.md

 # emacs-lsp-scheme

 Emacs LSP client for the Scheme programming language.
-This is an unreleased work in progress.

 This plugin requires an Scheme LSP server in order to work.
-Currently it uses https://gitlab.com/rgherdt/scheme-lsp-server (developed by the same author), which is also in an early stage of development.
+Currently it uses https://gitlab.com/rgherdt/scheme-lsp-server, which is also in an early stage of development.
 Currently only Guile and CHICKEN are supported.

 ## Requirements

-Please follow the instructions specific to your chosen Scheme implementation before proceeding with the installation of this extensions:
+Please follow the instructions specific to your chosen Scheme implementation before proceeding with the installation of this extension:

 ### CHICKEN 5